p1q/InternetShop/README.md

 3. Install an IDE
 4. Install and configure Apache Tomcat (I'm using version 8)
 5. Install and configure MySQL database
-6. Create a new schema 'internetshop' and import init_db.sql file into it
+6. Import init_db.sql file into your database
 7. Clone project from GitHub into your IDE as a maven project.
 Default admin account is "admin", password is "1".
 8. That's all!
 You can run it.